How I Learned Fluent Italian While Working 60 Hours a Week

 Yes, I had it easy because I was in Italy, and learning a language similar to one I already spoke (but didn't actually speak at a fantastic level yet).
 But at the same time as that, I was working more hours a week than most people who write to me saying they “don't have the time” are, and I did it anyway.

-Of course being in the country helped a lot, but you can find a language exchange or a teacher online (more on this soon) and you can find some time to study or use the language in as many ways as possible.
+Of course being in the country helped a lot, but you can find a language exchange or a teacher online and you can find some time to study or use the language in as many ways as possible.

 No matter what excuse you have, there is someone out there who has overcome it.
 Instead of using your energy to complain about that excuse being a brick wall, why not try using that energy to get around the wall instead?
 I could have complained that learning Italian is impossible because I was working too many hours, and how it was so much easier for all those students who have more time than me, but instead I focused simply on learning the language in the best way that I could.

 Having to work hard is no excuse – you will find stories of many many people (actually, realistically, most people) who have learned a language while working full time.
-Work is a normal part of life (the main reason I have more free time now is because I worked double time in December and over Christmas to set up the Speak from Day 1 videos and page to give me this boost of extra time), so if many other people are working full time and can learn a language, I think it’s time to put your excuses aside and find a way to make it work!
+Work is a normal part of life (the main reason I have more free time now is because I worked double time through a few holidays to set up the Speak from Day 1 videos and page to give me this boost of extra time), so if many other people are working full time and can learn a language, I think it's time to put your excuses aside and find a way to make it work!